 I knew what I liked and didn’t like to do when using my knowledge of travel.
 I had no interest in planning or booking trips for people.

 Although I had a travel blog that was getting a lot of attention, I struggled at writing and didn’t want to be a travel writer or a blogger.
 No travel careers or jobs that existed were of interest to me.

 I knew there must have been more to a travel career than blogging and bookings.
-I wish there were a place like The Travel Coach Network back when I was just a traveler trying to figure out my career path.
+I wished there was a place like the TCN back when I was trying to figure out my career path.